OscarFernandezBatalla/capstone_google_data_analytics_course/README.md

 # Capstone - Google Data Analytics Course
 This is the final project (capstone) of the Google Data Analytics certification that group all the key elements seen through the course.
 A case study is provided, where the fictional company (Cyclistic) needs to answer to a series of key business questions using data.
 In this imaginary situation, I am part of the marketing analytics team.
 My goal is to apply all the knowledge acquired in the Google Analytics course to find the answers to the questions posed.
 The introductory documentation can be read [here](/docs/case_study_definition.md).

+## Ask step

+For this study, we are trying to answer the following business questions:
+* How do annual members and casual riders use Cyclistic bikes differently?
+* Why would casual riders buy Cyclistic annual memberships?
+* How can Cyclistic use digital media to influence casual riders to become members?

+To answer this questions, we must identify the business task and consider the key stakeholders.
+The statement of the business task is clear, find the key differences between member and casual riders and determine how digital media could make an impact in transforming those who are not already members.

 ## Prepare step